Adillwma/QuantumHarmonics/README.md

 </div>

-To get a better idea of the error we can plot the error as a function of n, the results show good agreement between simulation and anylitical results for low n up to around 10, after which the error increases rapidly.
+To get a better idea of the error we can plot it as a function of n, the results show good agreement between simulation and anylitical results, a full exploration of the error as a function of the input parameters is given in [Appendix Section 2.1](#Appendix_stability).

 <div align="center">